 I used to love gamebooks, roleplaying games, and was involved in designing online games a long time ago.
-So some nights recently I'd find myself inputting a gaming prompt and just going with it.
+So some nights I'd find myself inputting a gaming prompt and just going with it.

 Managing the content pipeline for Apify means that I spend at least some of my time editing and proofreading.
 After over 25 years of that kind of work, I catch a lot, but the occasional typo inevitably slips through.
 Seems like it would be a cinch to ask ChatGPT to go through, for instance, the entire Apify blog and find any lingering errors.
 And while it’s at it, spot any images lacking alt text, identify any potential meta data improvements, and maybe check the code examples.
 For starters.